3.6. The \(LU\) decomposition#

 We see the multipliers nicely fall into place!

-Here is an example where we apply the algorithm applied without further ado to a \(4 \times 4\) matrix.
+Here is an example where we apply the algorithm without further ado to a \(4 \times 4\) matrix.

 Example 3.6.5

-We use the \(LU\)-algorithm to the matrix \(A = \begin{bmatrix} 2 & 1 & -2 & 3 \\ 2 & -3 & -4 & 7 \\ -4 & 0 & -2 & -5 \\ -6 & -1 & 8 & -8 \end{bmatrix}.\)
+We use the \(LU\)-algorithm for the matrix \(A = \begin{bmatrix} 2 & 1 & -2 & 3 \\ 2 & -3 & -4 & 7 \\ -4 & 0 & -2 & -5 \\ -6 & -1 & 8 & -8 \end{bmatrix}.\)

 We row reduce the matrix \(A\) top-down, diligently registering the multipliers.
 Recall that the multiplier \(m_{jk}\) is defined as the multiple of row \(k\) that is subtracted from row \(j\) in the \(k\)-th step of the reduction process.